oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 weblogic-domain-1  domain1  cluster-2  0    4    0     0        0
 ```

-### Scripts to perform a rolling restart of a WebLogic domain or cluster
+### Scripts to initiate a rolling restart of a WebLogic domain or cluster

-The `rollDomain.sh` script can be used to perform a rolling restart of the WebLogic Server Pods in a domain managed by the operator.
-Similarly, `rollCluster.sh` script can be used to perform a rolling restart of the WebLogic Server Pods belonging to a WebLogic cluster in a domain managed by the operator.
+The `rollDomain.sh` script can be used to initiate a rolling restart of the WebLogic Server Pods in a domain managed by the operator.
+Similarly, `rollCluster.sh` script can be used to initiate a rolling restart of the WebLogic Server Pods belonging to a WebLogic cluster in a domain managed by the operator.

 The `rollDomain.sh` script updates the value of `spec.restartVersion` attribute of the domain resource.
 The operator will then do a rolling restart of the Server Pods in the WebLogic domain once the value of `spec.restartVersion` is updated.
 You can provide the new value for `spec.restartVersion` as a parameter to the script or the script will automatically generate a new value to trigger the rolling restart.
 See the script `usage` information by using the `-h` option.